 A few key pieces of information as we start the school year

 Student physicals are required for incoming third graders.
-Acceptable physicals will need to be dated from January 0f 2020 on.
+Acceptable physicals will need to be dated from January of 2022 on.
 If necessary, please make an appointment with your child’s physician as soon as possible and send a copy of the completed physical to my office.

 An emergency card will be sent home on the first day of school that will need to be filled out as soon as possible with updated contact & health-related information regarding food allergies and health conditions.
 If your child has an allergy requiring an EpiPen or Benadryl, please provide it to the nurse as soon as possible with a doctor’s note regarding dosage and use for the year.
 Also, include a parent/guardian note regarding the allergy and last known allergic reaction.
 This will aid in creating a specific care plan for your child and make the teachers and kitchen staff aware of your child’s allergies.